Where is the LTTng community?

 Useful guidelines for contributing

-Being an open source project, the LTTng project welcomes contributions from anyone.
+The LTTng project is open source and welcomes contributions from anyone.
 This guide will walk you through the process of contributing a patch to LTTng.

 We use Git to control the versions of the LTTng project.
 How to use Git is beyond the scope of this guide, but its official website provides many great tutorials.
 Please refer to the Download section for the official LTTng Git repositories.